About

 Despite Owensboro’s size, they believed women in their community would embrace the idea.
 They quickly formed their original Board and those women gave Impact100 Owensboro the foundation it needed to flourish.
 Since its inception, Impact100 Owensboro has empowered a diverse group of local women of all ages, stages in life, income levels and backgrounds to come together to fund transformational grants in the Greater Owensboro region.

-After awarding grants in 2020, Impact100 Owensboro will have given $3,350,000 in grant funds to deserving nonprofits.
+After awarding grants in 2022, Impact100 Owensboro has given $3,888,700 in grant funds to deserving nonprofits.

 For more information about how Impact100 started, see our council story.